Z. L. Sung Adventist Academy

 - Under no conditions should a user provide their password.

-- The user must immediately notify a teacher or other school employee if they identify a possibly security issue.
+- The user must immediately notify a teacher or other school employee if the identify a possible security issue.

 - Restrictions against inappropriate language apply to public messages, private messages, and material posted on the internet.
 The user may not use obscene, profane, lewd, vulgar, rude, inflammatory, threatening, or disrespectful language.